-- 9. Hold down the Ctrl key while you select two ready drives in the Drives panel on the left.
-You must select an even number of drives. - 10.
-Click Add To Array to move the drives to a proposed drive group configuration in the Disk Groups panel.
+9. Hold down the Ctrl key while you select two ready drives in the Drives panel on the left.

+You must select an even number of drives.

+- 10. Click Add To Array to move the drives to a proposed drive group configuration in the Disk Groups panel.
 If you need to undo the changes, click Reclaim. - 11.
 Choose whether to use power save mode. - 12.
 Choose whether to use drive encryption.

-NOTE A RAID 1 virtual drive can contain up to 16 drive groups and up to 32 drives in a single span.
+NOTEA RAID 1 virtual drive can contain up to 16 drive groups and up to 32 drives in a single span.
 (Other factors, such as the type of controller, can limit the number of drives.)
 You must use two drives in each RAID 1 drive group in the span.
+NOTE drive groups and up to 32 drives in a single span.
+(Other factors, such as the type of controller, can limit the number of drives.)
+You must use two drives in each RAID 1

-- 13. When you have finished selecting drives for the drive group, click Accept DG. - 14.
-Click Next.
+13. After you finish selecting drives for the drive group, click Accept DG.

+14. Click Next.

 The Virtual Drive Definition window appears.
-You use this window to select the RAID level, stripe size, read policy, and other attributes for the new virtual drives.
+You use this window to select the RAID level, strip size, read policy, and other attributes for the new virtual drives.